Most Reverend Paul D. Etienne, 2009 - 2016

 Vice-Postulator for the cause of Servant of God, Bishop Simon Bruté

-Bishop Etienne is the Eighth Bishop of the Diocese of Cheyenne, succeeding the Most Reverend David L. Ricken who served the Diocese of Cheyenne from September 2001 to August 2008.
+Bishop Etienne was the Eighth Bishop of the Diocese of Cheyenne, succeeding the Most Reverend David L. Ricken who served the Diocese of Cheyenne from September 2001 to August 2008.
+On October 4, 2016, he was named the Fourth Archbishop of Anchorage, Alaska.

 Established in 1887, the Diocese of Cheyenne is home to over 53,000 Catholics.
 It has 36 parishes and 36 missions.
 There are 52 active priests, 17 retired priests, 22 deacons, and 15 sisters.